mrfdev/1MB/Resources/Server/1mb-start-todo.md

   with status `1`.
 - [ ] Emit ANSI colors only to an interactive terminal and honor `NO_COLOR` so launchd/systemd logs remain clean.
-- [ ] Verify that the sibling is a regular readable and executable file, and include its absolute path in errors.
+- [x] Verify that the sibling is a regular readable and executable file, and include its absolute path in errors.
+Completed in `2.17.3`, build `076`.
 - [x] Remove the obsolete Screen and Ubuntu dependency hints.
 Completed in `2.17.1`, build `074`; the missing-tmux error gives the requested macOS Homebrew command only.